 The only downside is being in Ithaca, but I don’t want to harp on that because when you’re not in class, you’re reading, and when you’re not reading or in class, you’re sleeping.
 That is 1L.

 That’s U Chicago too all over.
 Any of the smaller schools are going to feel like high school 2.0, I think.
-Now you clearly put in an exceptional performance 1L year, making it in to the top 10 percent of your class.
+Now you clearly put in an exceptional performance 1L year, making it into the top 10 percent of your class.
 I think what people reading this are going to want to know about most are your methods.
-Let’s start with your everyday practice when 1L classes started.
+Let’s start with your everyday practice when 1L classes began.
 How did you approach the workload early on?

-Where did you seek out advice for how to approach classes?
+Where did you seek out advice on how to approach classes?
 What worked for you and did you try anything that didn’t work that you had to scrap?

-I talked to kids who did well in law school and they said the same thing: there are various methods, do what works for you.
+I talked to kids who did well in law school, and they all said the same thing: there are various methods, do what works for you.
 Here’s the best advice: figure out what you need to do for a class, and tailor your strategy to that.